Wedding Doll: Cast

+Awards

+Moran Rosenblatt won the Ophir Award for Best Actress for her performance, and Karen Eyal Melamed won the Ophir Award for Costume Design.
+The film received seven additional Ophir nominations, including Best Film, Best Director (Nitzan Gilady), Best Actor (Roy Assaf), Best Supporting Actress (Asi Levi), Best Cinematography (Roy Rot), Best Artistic Design (Dina Kornowitz), and Best Casting (Nitzan Gilady).

+At the 2015 Jerusalem Film Festival, Nitzan Gilady won the Haggiag Award for Best Debut Feature.

 Reception

 Wedding Doll scored 80% on Rotten Tomatoes, which was based on 25 reviews.
 The film was also ranked as "generally favorable", by 11 critics of Metacritic as well as 2.56 out of 5 stars from Glenn Kenny of RogerEbert.com.
 Sheri Linden of The Hollywood Reporter said that the film is "sensitively told, with a powerful sense of place".